SBA Loan Documentation

 Interest rates are fixed for the entire life of the loan and they are usually below those offered by conventional lenders.
 Fees for the SBA loan are typically financed with the loan and are reasonable.
 The advantage for small businesses is the lower down payment requirements.
 As noted, the small business may borrow up to 90 percent of financing needs, thus saving money for working capital.
 In addition, there is a longer repayment term and on real estate, the project can be financed for 20 years, making monthly loan payments more affordable.
 In addition, since the loan rate is fixed, there is no need to worry about variable interest rates or increases of interest during the term of the loan.

-Bellanca Labarge, led by Joseph Kramer and Jim Bellanca III, assists leading SBA Lenders in the documentation and closing of about 100 of these loans each year.
+Bellanca Beattie, led by Joseph Kramer and Jim Bellanca III, assists leading SBA Lenders in the documentation and closing of about 100 of these loans each year.